jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 ```

 As expected for our sparse data, the sheer number of negative samples compared to positive ensures even a mediocre model will hit a high AUC.
-Similarly, for how few positive samples we have, this is an acceptable precision at a cutoff of 5 -- notably, we gain about 0.015 over a pure CF model by including our genre data.
+Similarly, for how few positive samples we have, this is an acceptable precision at a cutoff of 5.
+Notably, we see a respectable gain in precision over a pure CF model by including our genre data -- 5.3% without sideloaded metadata, compared to 7.0% with the metadata, although interestingly the training precision was substantially higher .

 Outside the true positives, the recommendation quality seems fairly good.
 Even for a user with only two ratings, we find both true positives (indicated by `**`) in the top 10: